 Jimmy Hoffa was elected president of IBT in 1957.
 One thing that makes Hoffa different than Tobin, is that Hoffa was very involved with organized crime.
 This connection continued until his disappearance in 1975.
 He was convicted of jury tampering, attempted bribery, conspiracy, and mail and wire fraud in 1964 in two separate trials.
 He was imprisoned in 1967 and sentenced to 13 years.
 In mid-1971, he resigned as president of the union as part of an agreement with US President Richard Nixon.
 He is believed to have been murdered by the Mafia and was declared legally dead in 1982.

 Volvo engineer Nils Bohlin creates the three-point safety belt for the series production of PV 544.
-Volvo waved their patent rights so that all manufacturers could benefit from the three-point safety belt.
+Volvo waved its patent rights so that all manufacturers could benefit from the three-point safety belt.

 International Harvest designs a compact “cab-over-engine” truck.
 This shorter cab allows for a longer trailer and more cargo.
-We don’t see these style trucks anymore and there’s a reason for that.
+We don’t see these styles of trucks anymore and there’s a reason for that.
 The main reason for this cab-over style was to get around the truck length regulations in place.
-But, as time went on, the length limit for trucks increased, and the need for cab-over decreased.
+But, as time passed, the truck length limit increased, and the need for cab-over decreased.
 This led to manufacturers halting production.

 A year before its 50th birthday, Kenworth hit an impressive five-digit mark in sales.